 Birth, marriage and death certificates were introduced in 1837.
 Before then, records were kept by churches of baptism, marriages and burials.

 Births and deaths are recorded by Register Offices.
-To get copies of birth and death certificates, you will need to contact the local register office or the national General Register Officer (GRO).
+To find out how to get copies of birth, marriage and death certificates, visit the copies of registration certificates page.

-We hold records of marriages held in Church of England churches in the parish registers.
+We hold records of baptisms, marriages, and burials held in Church of England churches in the parish registers.
 Top of page

 We have local history books and documents that can help you with the history of a house or property.
 We also hold the archive of the East Riding Register of Deeds, which kept copies of deeds for houses and properties in the East Riding and Hull from 1704 to 1974.